mo-sharif/page-builder/README.md

   - sections.ts       # Type definitions for different sections
 /utils
-  - formatJson.ts     # Utility to format and prettify JSON input /public               # Folder for static images and assets
+  - formatJson.ts     # Utility to format and prettify JSON input
+  - textConstants.ts  # Utility to hold our string text constants for the app /public               # Folder for static images and assets
 ```